microsoft/fluentui/rfcs/converged-implementation-patterns.md

 // Component state extends props and also adds other internal state used in the lifecycle of the component
-// For example for a popup component tracking an `open` state as boolean export interface MenuItemState extends SampleProps {
+// For example for a popup component tracking an `open` state as boolean export interface SampleState extends SampleProps {
   ref: React.MutableRefObject<HTMLElement>;

   // once a slot is process in state it can only be an object